Last Updated on July 19, 2023 by Nicole

 The Atmosphere at Each Amusement Park

 Without question, Disneyland has the best atmosphere of the three amusement parks.
 Each area, from Frontierland -Tomorrowland – Fantasyland – Adventureland – and more – is designed and decorated to make you feel that you have stepped into that pretend land.
+Many children come wearing fantastic disneyland outfits.
+In addition, there are many wonderful spots for photos (maybe for that special Disney pregnancy announcement)!
 Sometimes the large crowds made it difficult to appreciate that effort, but overall I felt like each area was special and unique to its theme.

 Disney California Adventure makes a similar effort, but with less success in most areas.
 A Bug’s Land and Cars Land are pretty good, but the rest are less magical.